Meet our leaders

 Jane Englebright, RN, PhD, CENP, FAAN

-Chief Nursing Executive and Senior Vice President
+Chief Nurse Executive and Senior Vice President

-“In creating and sustaining HCA’s nursing community, we are dedicating resources to ensure nurses realize that in addition to being a valued professional in their workplace, they are a group with a great and noble purpose.
+“In creating and sustaining HCA Healthcare’s nursing community, we are dedicating resources to ensure nurses realize that in addition to being a valued professional in their workplace, they are a group with a great and noble purpose.
 Our first and most important task is to build that awareness to inspire and strengthen our community of nurses.”

 Sammie Mosier, RN, DHA, MA, BSN, NE-BC, CMSRN, BC

-Vice President and Assistant Chief Nursing Executive
+Vice President and Assistant Chief Nurse Executive

 Annabaker Garber, RN, PhD